What is SAAM?

 Statistics related to sexual assault

-- About 1 out of 6 women and 1 out of 33 men in the United States have experienced completed or attempted rape at some point in their lives.
+- As of 1998, about 1 out of 6 women and 1 out of 33 men in the United States have report having experienced completed or attempted rape at some point in their lives*.

 What is consent?